 - Think Of Your Favorite Foods: Get your hunger on with all of your Thanksgiving favorites in your bullet journal, like pumpkin pie or sweet potato casserole.

 - Be Thankful: Use your bullet journal monthly spread to remind you of all of the things you have to be thankful for.

-- Use Your Watercolors: Keep November simple by creating a watercolor theme with your favorite fall colors.
+- Use Your Watercolors: Keep November simple by creating a one-page watercolor theme with your favorite fall colors.